-After graduating from the Evergreen State College in Olympia, WA in 2013 with a BA degree focused on Psychology, Rachel returned to her home of the SF Bay Area.
-Since then, her mask-making pursuits lead her to Mongolia for a three-month mask making apprenticeship, travels across the US for photography projects, facilitating mask making workshops, various group and solo exhibitions in the SF Bay Area, and more recently, collaborations with photographers, videographers, dancers and musicians for still and video pieces.
+Rachel is a ceramic mask maker & photographer & dream sequencer & frequent recluse.
+Her mask-making pursuits lead her to Mongolia for a three-month mask making apprenticeship, travels across many terrains, facilitation of mask making workshops, group and solo exhibitions in the SF Bay Area, and collaborations with photographers, videographers, dancers and musicians for still and video pieces.

 We live in a very complicated world.
 Notions of what is right and wrong oscillate within changing perceptions of justice, truth, love and beauty (to name a few) and somehow we attempt to navigate this chaos (and it boils faster).

 How do you know which way to go?

 I have some stuff of life (we all do).
 Really, really rich material.
 This is why I create - because I can, and it turns out there are quite a lot of interesting things to say.
 More than I could explain in words.

 What is a mask?
 Pick it up, feel it in your hands... hardened clay texture and fur.
 Perhaps a vague expression crosses your face.
 You might even put it on.
 Now you are given recognized permission to be someone other than yourself; you are now welcome to become whoever is the mask.

 I often wonder what happens behind a mask.
 It is a bit strange - masks are everywhere and anywhere as long as humans have been around.
 Do we become more ourselves the moment we merge with a mask or something different?
 I cannot fully or coherently answer this question, but I can share why (I think) I make masks.